BI Leadership Capability Assessment Framework

 Working Without Context

-Teams execute requirements without understanding the business model, revenue drivers, or why the metrics they build actually matter to the organisation.
+Teams execute requirements without understanding the business model, revenue drivers, or why the metrics they build actually matter to the organization.

 02